 The illustration below shows how the construction comes together.

-- The cover is a thin, soft viscose.
+- The cover is a thin, soft viscose and doesn’t affect the overall feel of the mattress significantly.

 - The top layer is comprised of 2-inches of a proprietary “AirFoam” that sleeps cool and relieves pressure.